danielbereza50/courseProjects/README.md

 - For a particular Plugin or Widget build - a directory will be specified in that folder

 <div>Computer Networks:</div>
-<div>*If pointing over from a another remote host, be sure to swap put the "A" Records of the website. </div>
+<div>*If pointing over from another remote host, be sure to swap put the "A" Records of the website. </div>

 <div>The other DNS records are:</div>
 <div>AAAA, CNAME, MX, NS, SOA, and TXT</div>